 The Secretary of State will never take a chance that somebody who has racked up multiple DUI’s can safely drink AND have a driver’s license.

-None of that will fly in a license appeal - ever.
+None of that will ever fly in a license appeal

 It’s not pretty, but this analogy makes the point clearly:

-The notice discloses that although Charlie has 2 old convictions for criminal sexual conduct with minors, he hasn’t been in any trouble for a long time, and he is very adamant that he “thinks differently now.”
+The notice discloses that although Charlie has 2 old convictions for criminal sexual conduct with minors, he hasn’t been in any trouble for a long time, and he is very adamant that he “is different now.”

-No parent in the world would accept this.
-In fact, nobody with any kind of assaultive or sexual misconduct conviction can be employed in a school district.
-Moreover, people like Charlie generally can never be within 1000 feet of a school for decades, if ever again.
+In fact, under Michigan law, nobody with any kind of assaultive or sexual misconduct conviction can be employed in a school district, and people like Charlie generally can never even be within 1000 feet of a school for decades, if ever again.

 Of course, it goes without saying that everybody needs a driver’s license.

 The ugly truth, however, is that only a minority of people who have a drinking problem ever manage to quit drinking and stay sober for good.

-to win a Michigan license restoration or clearance appeal.
+In other words, sobriety is the main thing required to win a Michigan license restoration or clearance appeal.